Pijush Ganguly

 Pijush Ganguly (2 January 1965 – 25 October 2015) was a noted Bengali film, television and theater actor.
-In 2005 he received the Bengal Film Journalists' Association Award for the Best Actor in a Supporting Role for his performance in Mahulbanir Sereng.
+In 2005, he received the Bengal Film Journalists' Association Award for the Best Actor in a Supporting Role for his performance in Mahulbanir Sereng.

 Life and career

 Pijush Ganguly started his career as an employee of NABARD but later moved on to pursue a career in acting.
 He started acting out of passion in the stages of Kolkata.
 He was actively involved with the Bengali Theatre scene and performed in various plays.
 During his career, he worked with notable thespians such as Bratya Basu, Bibhas Chakraborty, Arun Mukherjee and Ramaprasad Banik, among others.

 Ganguly was a well established and popular actor in the Bengali television industry.
 He appeared in television programmes and films under the direction of the likes of Anjan Dutt, Kaushik Ganguly, Aparna Sen, and others.

 He was a well-known face in television serials from the mid-1990s till his death in 2015.
 He started his television career with Abar Jakher Dhan.
-Some of his popular TV serials included Jol Nupur, Abar Jokher Dhon, and Amodini.
+Some of his popular TV serials included Jol Nupur, Abar Jokher Dhon, Arakshaniya, and Amodini.
 He hosted the reality show Ma vs Bouma.
 He also acted in popular films like the drama Laptop, the mystery Byomkesh Bakshi, and the period romance Iti Srikanta.

 Personal life

-Pijush Ganguly was born in Balananda Hospital, Behala (Kolkata), in 1965.
-He resided in Behala, Kolkata.
+Pijush Ganguly was born in Balananda Hospital, Behala (Kolkata), in 1965 where he resided.
 He held two bachelor's degrees, in commerce and arts from the University of Calcutta.

 During his school and college days, he had been a prolific goalkeeper and may have pursued a career in the sport, if not for an accident.

 He married Pamela Ganguly and has a son.

 He loved painting and had a keen interest in Manna Dey's music.

 Death

 Ganguly died on 25 October 2015 at 2:45am, at Belle Vue Clinic, Kolkata.
-He died of "multi-organ failure and fat embolism in a case polytrauma" after he met with a road accident on 20 October 2015 when his MUV collided head-on with a bus at Santragachi in Howrah district on 20 October when he was returning to the city after a show.
+He died of "multi-organ failure and fat embolism in a case polytrauma" after he got into a road accident on 20 October 2015.
+His MUV collided head-on with a bus at Santragachi in Howrah district on 20 October when he was returning to the city after a show.